Are Caps Recyclable?

 Recycling plastic caps helps reduce our dependence on petroleum-based plastics and keeps them out of landfills.
 In addition, recycling plastic caps reduces energy consumption since it takes less energy to recycle a material than to create a new one from scratch.
 Finally, it reduces the amount of pollution caused by burning fossil fuels.

-Similarly, see if you can recycle all cans.
+Similarly, see if you can recycle beer bottle caps.

 Challenges of Recycling Caps